wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Configure Edge Data Store components.md

 The EdgeCmd utility enables you to add, configure, and delete Edge Data Store components.

-## View components
+## View configured components

-Complete the following to view which components are currently configured on Edge Data Store.
+Complete the following to view the components currently configured on Edge Data Store.

 1. Open command line.
 2. Type the following in the command line and press Enter.